littlebee/react-datum/src/datums/collectionPicker/collectionPicker.md

     displayAttr="fullName"/>
 ```

-In `inputModel='readonly'`, the CollectionPicker above will display the fullName from a model in the usersCollection with id matching kittenModel.get('updatedByUserId') from usersCollection instance var.
+In `inputMode ='readonly'`, the CollectionPicker above will display the fullName from a model in the usersCollection with id matching kittenModel.get('updatedByUserId') from usersCollection instance var.

 In `inputMode='edit'`, the suggestions would also render the displayAttr because we didn't specify a suggestionAttr prop